Loading…

 In terminal layout, the pipeline navigator (left panel) lists properties so you can jump to another without going back to Browse.

-From the Browse page you can download the current property list as a CSV.
+From the Browse page, paid plans can download the current property list as a CSV.
 The export respects the active filters, so you can export e.g. only Shortlist or only A/B grades.
+Free Explorer does not include exports; upgrade when you need a spreadsheet copy.
 Component list:

 Use the CSV for offline analysis, reporting, or sharing with others.
 Format is standard spreadsheet-friendly (comma-separated, header row).